Disposable soma theory of aging: The grandmother hypothesis

 Another primary criticism of the disposable soma theory is that it fails to account for why women tend to live longer than their male counterparts.
-Afterall, females invest significantly more resources into reproduction and according to the classical disposable soma principles, this would compromise energy diverted to somatic maintenance.
+After all, females invest significantly more resources into reproduction and according to the classical disposable soma principles, this would compromise energy diverted to somatic maintenance.
 However, this can be reconciled with the grandmother hypothesis.
 The Grandmother Hypothesis states that menopause comes about into older women in order to restrict the time of reproduction as a protective mechanism.
 This would allow women to live longer and increase the amount of care they could provide to their grandchildren, increasing their evolutionary fitness.
 And so, although women do invest a greater proportion of resources into reproduction during their fertile years, their overall reproductive period is significantly shorter than men, who are able of reproduction during and even beyond middle age.
 Additionally, males invest more resources into growth compare to females, which is correlated with decreased lifespan.
 Other variables such as increased testosterone levels in males are not accounted for.
 Increased testosterone is often associated with reckless behaviour, which may lead to a high accidental death rate.